 Golf Digest has awarded the course its second-highest ranking, 4½ stars, and named it the third-best municipal course in the country in 2003.
 That makes peak rates for walking a relative steal.

 As you line up the tee shot on the par-3 11th hole, you will notice tightness in your throat and dampness in your palms.
 It's only 130 yards, but the green appears to be an island with zero room for error.

 There is, in fact, more room behind the green than it might appear, so a few times around the course will improve your score.
 A huge rock water feature that is visible from several holes dominates the middle of the course.

-PGA Professional Tom Dolby and wife Kalynn head up a service-oriented staff that holds sway over leagues, lessons and clinics that provide a wealth of entertainment value to residents as well as casual visitors.
+A service-oriented staff holds sway over leagues, lessons and clinics that provide a wealth of entertainment value to residents as well as casual visitors.

 The course features five sets of tees, ranging from 4,700 to 6,700 yards, that accommodate junior members as well as big hitters.